appcelerator-archive/titanium_mobile_tizen/README.md

 Welcome to the Appcelerator Titanium Mobile open source project.
 Titanium provides a platform for web developers to build cross-platform, native mobile applications using JavaScript.
 For more information on Titanium, visit http://www.appcelerator.com.

-This repository holds file necessary for the support of the Tizen operating system as one of the target platforms of Titanium.
+This repository holds files necessary for the support of the **Tizen operating system** as one of the target platforms of Titanium.

 Features
 ---------